liip/bootstrap-blocks-wordpress-plugin/readme.txt

 Options:

 * Fluid: If enabled the container will use the full available width, spanning the entire width of the viewport.
 * Fluid Breakpoint: Used to enable [responsive containers](https://getbootstrap.com/docs/4.4/layout/overview/#responsive).
-This feature only work with Bootstrap v4.4+.
+This feature only works with Bootstrap v4.4+.
 The container will use 100% of the width until the specified breakpoint is reached, after which the defined max-widths will apply for each of the higher breakpoints.
 * Margin After: Define a margin which should be added after the container.

 **Row**